We aim to ensure that our website is as accessible as possible, we do this through a variety of features.

-To use browsealoud please click on the browsealoud panel that appears on the right hand side of this website, to launch the browsealoud toolbar then simply click any text to hear it read aloud.
+To use Browsealoud please click on the Browsealoud icon in the bottom left corner of our webpages.
+You will then be able to simply click any text to hear it read aloud.

 We keep the navigation consistent throughout the site.
 By providing consistent navigational aids include the site map, the section headers, the breadcrumb trail and the pulldown navigation menus.